Eagle Eye Networks

 for physical security and business operations applications.
+In 2025, Eagle Eye merged with Brivo to form a single company, operating under the Brivo name.

 History

 Eagle Eye Networks was founded in 2012 by Dean Drako, Barracuda Networks' founder and former CEO.
 Drako said he started the company after frustrations with trying to deploy and use existing video surveillance systems for remote management while he was CEO of Barracuda.

 The company and its first product, the Eagle Eye Cloud Security Camera Video Management System, were announced in January 2014.
 The company announced its channel partner program the following month.

 Eagle Eye Networks announced a multimillion-dollar series B venture round investment in July 2014, including an investment by Michael Dell's private family venture fund, MSD Capital.
 Michael Dell stated that he made the investment primarily because of CEO Drako's earlier success with Barracuda Networks.
 Enrique Salem, previous CEO of Symantec and Austin Ventures also invested in the round.

 The company announced a new data center in Austin, Texas in September 2014.

 In February 2015, Diebold, financial self-service, security and services corporation, and Eagle Eye Networks announced an alliance to deliver cloud-based video services which would stream and store live and recorded video, generate notifications and support real-time analytics.
 According to Diebold, EEN had developed the industry's first cloud-based video solution with an open API.

 CEO Drako bought Brivo cloud access control company for $50 million in June 2015.
 Drako said he saw the opportunity to accelerate the cloud technology shift underway in the physical security industry by integrating Brivo's cloud access control with EEN cloud video surveillance.
 The two companies continued to operate separately.

 In April 2017, EEN and Swift Sensors announced a partnership to deliver cloud-based wireless sensor and video surveillance across multiple industries, enabling users to check video as needed, based on sensor data.

 In 2020, EEN raised $40 million in Series E funding from Accel for a total of $100 million since the company was founded in 2012.
 The company said it planned to use the funding to further develop artificial intelligence (AI) analytics on its cloud-based video surveillance platform, and to continue its growth.
 In 2023, it partnered with Brivo to raise 192 million to focusing on the use of AI related to physical security.

 In 2023, EEN raised $100M in financing from SECOM.
 Drako continues to own the majority of Eagle Eye.
 In 2024, Eagle Eyes's CEO Dean Drako was named a winner of the Ernst & Young Entrepreneur of the Year Award for the Gulf South Region.

+In December 2025, Eagle Eye Network merged with Brivo, with Dean Drako as CEO of the new company, which operates under the name Brivo.